Reuters staffer accused of aiding hackers maintains innocence - lawyer

 Keys is scheduled to be arraigned on April 12 in Sacramento, according to the court docket.

 The case in U.S. District Court, Eastern District of California, is United States of America v.
 Matthew Keys, 13-82.
-(Reporting by Dan Levine and Joseph Menn; Editing by Ciro Scotti)
+(Editing by Ciro Scotti and Peter Cooney)

 HELSINKI Nokia relaunched its simple but classic 3310 phone in its home market of Finland on Wednesday, hoping a wave of nostalgia may boost the brand as it expands into newer smartphones.